istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 * Port 2888 is the TCP port  for peers to connect to other peers
 * Port 3888 is the dedicated TCP port for leader election

-By default, ZooKeeper installation configures port 2181 to listen on `0.0.0.0` but port 2888 and 3888 only listen on its pod IP.
+By default, the ZooKeeper installation configures port 2181 to listen on `0.0.0.0` but ports 2888 and 3888 only listen on the pod IP.
 Let’s check out the network status on each of these ports from one of the ZooKeeper pods:

 {{< text bash yaml >}}
 $ kubectl exec my-release-zookeeper-1 -c istio-proxy -- netstat -na | grep -E '(2181|2888|3888)'